robmarkcole/HASS-Machinebox-Classificationbox/bird_project/README.md

 </p>

 #### Classificationbox custom component
-To make Classificationbox accessible to Home-Assistant you will first need to get the Classificationbox custom component code from my Github repo, and this article requires you to use [release v0.3](https://github.com/robmarkcole/HASS-Machinebox-Classificationbox/releases/tag/v0.3).
+To make Classificationbox accessible to Home-Assistant you will need to use the Classificationbox custom component code from this Github repo.
 This code is added to Home-Assistant by placing the contents of the `custom_components` folder in your Home-Assistant configuration directory (or adding its contents to an existing custom_components folder).
 The yaml code-blocks that follow are code to be entered in the Home-Assistant `configuration.yaml` file, unless otherwise stated.
 To configure the Classificationbox component, add to the Home-Assistant `configuration.yaml` file:

 ```yaml
 image_processing: